 If others understand you and you understand yourself you’re likely to be more effective in communicating/ being part of a team.

-In simple terms a team will be more effective if the “open box” is open and the other three boxes are less open.
+In simple terms your team will be more effective if the “open box” is open and the other three boxes are less open.

 Start with you, the leader.